Sterile neutrinos in lepton number and lepton flavor violating decays: Introduction

-In this scenario the light neutrinos have the mass scale $\mathcal{M}_D^2/\mathcal{M}_R$, and as a result there should be also heavy Majorana neutrinos ($N$) with mass scale $\mathcal{M}_R$.
-In particular, they may include moderately heavy neutrinos $N$ in the MeV-GeV domain, which we are going to consider in the next sections.
-If they exist they may contribute to some LNV and LFV processes as intermediate on-mass-shell states.
-This would result in enormous resonant enhancement of their contribution to these processes and would allow one to set stringent limits on heavy neutrino masses and mixing from non-observation of the corresponding processes.
-The presence or absence of these neutrino states, which are conventionally called sterile neutrinos, is a subject to be revealed by experimental searches.
-Having these arguments in mind we study neutrino states $N$ with masses $m_{N}$ in this region of values and examine their phenomenological impact on the LFV and LNV decays of $\tau$ and some mesons.
-The phenomenology of sterile neutrinos have been studied in the literature in different contexts and from different points of view.
-Their resonant contributions to $\tau$ and meson decays have been studied in Refs. \cite{K-decPaper}, \cite{tau-decPaper}, \cite{Ivanov:2004ch}.
-Another potential process to look for sterile Majorana neutrinos is like-sign dilepton production in hadron collisions \cite{Almeida:2000pz}, \cite{Panella:2001wq}, \cite{Han:2006ip}, \cite{Kovalenko:2009td}.
-Possible implications of sterile neutrinos have been also studied in LFV muonium decay and high-energy muon-electron scattering \cite{Cvetic:2006yg}. (for a recent review of sterile neutrino phenomenology see \cite{Atre:2009rg}).
+The phenomenology of sterile neutrinos in the processes, which can be searched for in laboratory experiments have been studied in the literature in different contexts and from complementary points of view (for earlier studies see \cite{Shrock}).
+Their resonant contributions to $\tau$ and meson decays have been studied in Refs. \cite{K-decPaper, tau-decPaper,Ivanov:2004ch, Cvetic:2010rw,Atre:2009rg}.
+Another potential process to look for sterile Majorana neutrinos is like-sign dilepton production in hadron collisions \cite{Almeida:2000pz,Panella:2001wq,Han:2006ip,Kovalenko:2009td}.
+Possible implications of sterile neutrinos have been also studied in LFV muonium decay and high-energy muon-electron scattering \cite{Cvetic:2006yg}.
+Constraints on the sterile neutrino parameters have been derived from the accelerator and Super-Kamiokande measurements \cite{Kusenko:2004qc}.
+For a recent review of sterile neutrino phenomenology we refer readers to Ref. \cite{Atre:2009rg}.
+An interesting explanation of anomalous excess of events observed in the LSND \cite{LSND} and MiniBooNE \cite{MiniBooNE} neutrino experiments has been recently proposed \cite{Gninenko} in terms of sterile neutrinos with masses from 40 MeV to 80 MeV.
+An explanation comes out of their possible production in neutral current interactions of $\nu_{\mu}$ and subsequent radiative decay to light neutrinos.

 The present paper contributes to some still uncovered aspects of the phenomenology of sterile neutrinos.
+We focus on the derivation of limits on the sterile neutrino mixing matrix elements $|U_{e N}|, |U_{\mu N}|, |U_{\tau N}|$ from the experimental data on LFV and LNV decays of $K, D, B$-mesons and $\tau$.
+In our analysis we use no ad hoc assumptions on the relative size of these matrix elements, typically used in the similar studies existing in the literature.
+We examine an impact of this sort of assumptions on the resulting limits for $|U_{\alpha N}|$.